Daniel Lewis James: Career

+In 1959 he used the pseudonym Daniel Hyatt (Hyatt was his grandmother's maiden name) when he worked on the script for Revolt in the Big House in 1958.
+When the film was released Eugène Lourié received a co-credit.
+Lourié would later say that James helped him write the script for The Giant Behemoth which was released in 1959, and the pair wrote the script for Gorgo released in 1961.
+When the Writers Guild of America corrected the attribution of writers affected by the Hollywood blacklist in 1986, James was credited as co-writer of The Giant Behemoth.
+Because of their work together on The Giant Behemoth and Gorgo it has been assumed that James was the co-writer of The Beast from 20,000 Fathoms that Lourié spoke of, but would not name in interviews, despite his willingness to speak openly about his association with James on the other projects.

 He gained notice under the pseudonym Danny Santiago, after the publication of "The Somebody" in Redbook in 1970.
 In order to keep his identity a secret, he kept in contact with his New York agent through a post office box in Pacific Grove, California.
 According to interviews, James apparently "lost confidence in [his] writing ability" after being blacklisted and used the name as a way to circumvent the blacklist.

 The Jameses rented their Hollywood house to writer John Gregory Dunne and his wife, Joan Didion, for several years beginning in 1966.
 They soon became good friends.
 Dunne disliked pseudonyms, and he encouraged James to write under his own name.
 His real identity came to light when Dunne wrote an article for the August 16, 1984, issue of The New York Review of Books.

 After his mother died in 1968, he inherited his family's Seaward where he and his wife had returned to live.
 He published the novel, Famous All Over Town, in 1983.
 In 1984, he was awarded the Rosenthal Award for Literary Achievement, a prize of $5,000, awarded by the American Academy and Institute of Arts and Letters for his novel, but he did not show up to accept it.
 His publisher, Simon & Schuster, wanted to submit the novel for the Pulitzer Prize, but James refused to supply personal information.